dryajov/opium-decorators/README.md

 # Opium Decorators

-> Typescript based decorators for opium

-## Please refer to [Opium](https://github.com/dryajov/opium) documentation before continuing.
+> Typescript based decorators for opium.
+Please refer to [Opium](https://github.com/dryajov/opium) documentation before continuing.

 ## What is this?